McFizh/smad/README.md

 - Support for groups (at least so that user record indicated groups that user is in)
 - (Maybe) implement support for ldaps

+## Configuration file

+File consists of 3 parts:

+- Configuration
+  - The actual application spesific configuration
+- Users
+  - List of users known to app.
+  - 'upn' and 'password' attributes are used as bind username/passwords
+- Groups
+  - List of groups in system.
+Not implemented yet

 ## Running project locally

 Make sure you have at least go 1.21 installed.
 Modify config.json file to suit your needs, then: